 Equestrian Concierge, Inc. and JDM of the Palm Beaches, Inc. were early adopters of using smartphones & tablets for data collection.
-They have shared how they use codeREADr as a property management app. codeREADr has allows them to track, monitor, and document how they manage properties.
+They have shared how they use CodeREADr as a property management app.
+CodeREADr has allowed them to track, monitor, and document how they manage properties.

 - They first created a simple database of every service point to be checked.

 - They then printed & placed small QR code labels or tags at those service points.
 If you don’t want to use barcodes though, you don’t have to.
 You can just use CodeREADr’s “Lookup” feature to search for the service point.